-- Immediate impacts to tree canopy and aesthetics. - Removing healthy ash may create negative feelings within the community. - Does not take into account that research may find an effective control for EAB.
+- Immediate impacts to tree canopy and aesthetics. - Removing healthy ash may create negative feelings within the community. - Does not consider that research may find an effective control for EAB.

-Reactive Removal - Removing ash trees which are either infested with EAB or dead
+Reactive Removal - Removing ash trees which are either infested with EAB or dead Pros:

-Pros: